How to find the picturesque Dargan Arch

 Dargan Arch is located close to the town of Bell, and is just inside the boundary of the Blue Mountains National Park.
 The car park is just a patch of dirt.

-Sandham Road is unsealed, but at time of writing is in very good condition and you don’t need high clearance.
+The last 2km of the road to the trailhead is unsealed, but at time of writing is in very good condition and suitable for any vehicle.

 This post may contain affiliate links, meaning at no additional cost to you, that we will earn a small commission if you click through and decide to make a purchase.
 This helps towards the costs of running our website.
 Thanks for your support.